Compliments and complaints

 Parks Victoria’s role

-For the purposes of the Protected Disclosure Act 2012:
+For the purposes of the Public Interest Disclosures Act 2012:

 - Parks Victoria is a public body and its staff are public officers; but

-- Parks Victoria not a body that is empowered to receive protected disclosures.
+- Parks Victoria not a body that is empowered to receive public interest disclosures.

-That is, Parks Victoria and its board members and employees can be the subject of a protected disclosure.
+That is, Parks Victoria and its board members and employees can be the subject of a public interest disclosure.

-Parks Victoria employees can make a protected disclosure, as can members of the public.
+Parks Victoria employees can make a public interest disclosure, as can members of the public.

-Parks Victoria does not have a formal role in assessing conduct reported to IBAC and determined to be a protected disclosure.
+Parks Victoria does not have a formal role in assessing conduct reported to IBAC and determined to be a public interest disclosure.

-Parks Victoria may need to provide welfare for protected disclosers and others involved in an investigation undertaken by IBAC or the Ombudsman.
+Parks Victoria may need to provide welfare for public interest disclosers and others involved in an investigation undertaken by IBAC or the Ombudsman.

 Parks Victoria does from time to time, receive complaints or information regarding improper conduct by it or its staff via correspondence, phone calls, emails, or in person by a staff member or a member of the public.